sysborg/sorla-db/Brainstorming.md

 - Simplify the operators environment
 - Preparing new deep search using all capabilities
 - Preparing sort of data using new capabilities
+- Need to improve dot getting value when using find